OpenDataDSL/website/news/2026-01-01-fusionai/index.md

 ### Custom Assistants for Proprietary Workflows
 Organizations can create custom AI assistants tailored to their specific methodologies and workflows.
 Firms are building specialized assistants for emissions trading, LNG cargo optimization, regulatory compliance, and client-facing portfolio services—encoding institutional knowledge into AI tools that scale expertise across teams.

-"Our proprietary curve-building methodology took years to develop," said a risk manager at a natural gas marketing firm using Fusion.
-"We've encoded it into a custom assistant that ensures everyone on the desk applies our methodology consistently, preserving our competitive advantage even as team members change."

 ### Addressing Industry Challenges
 The energy and commodity trading industry faces mounting pressure to operate more efficiently while managing increasingly complex markets and regulatory requirements.
 Fusion addresses critical pain points: